Axia-Tech/AXIA-wiki/docs/general/claims.md

 You will notice that the digit beside the "Claim Tokens" menu increased by 1.
 It means the number of addresses on the Accounts page that need to do attestations.

-Go to the [Claim Tokens](https://axiasolar.js.org/apps/#/claims) page and and you will see a large notification at the top of the page that tells you that you need to sign an attestation.
+Go to the [Claim Tokens](https://AXIA.js.org/apps/#/claims) page and and you will see a large notification at the top of the page that tells you that you need to sign an attestation.

-Select the AXIACoin account that you just have imported with a claim using the drop-down selection.
+Select the AXIA account that you just have imported with a claim using the drop-down selection.
-If you don't see a notification or don't see the selector, please double check that the account has been loaded into AXIACoin-JS and that it has already claimed during the pre-genesis period.
+If you don't see a notification or don't see the selector, please double check that the account has been loaded into AXIA-JS and that it has already claimed during the pre-genesis period.
 As always, feel free to reach out for help in the [Claims Support][] channel.

 ![ps-claim-5](../assets/new-claims/ps-claim-5.png)